Last Updated on

 Your target audience is simply a reflection of you.
 It is individuals that share the same passion and interests that you have.

-You can even narrow it down by targeting people that enjoy oil paintings and wildlife.
+You can even narrow it down by targeting people who enjoy oil paintings and wildlife.
 If there is a particular type of animal that you like to paint you could even narrow your target audience even more.

-You will find that your marketing efforts will be more beneficial if you focus on the people that have the same interests as you do.
+You will find that your marketing efforts will be more beneficial if you focus on the people who have the same interests as you do.
 This does not mean that you cannot market to a broader audience, but it will be easier for you to land a sale if you put your efforts towards your target audience.